CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 > **Note:** If you store a gold ring, it is automatically tested (see [page 44]()).

 {: .note }
 > **Clarification:** A character bearing a certain type of card cannot untap until the card is stored (as stated in the card's text).
-After storing such a card, the character does not untap until the untap phase of his player’s next turn.
+After storing such a card, the character does not untap until the untap phase of their player’s next turn.
 >
 > **Clarification:** Unless stated otherwise on the card, the marshalling points for a card that can be stored apply regardless of whether or not the card is stored.